MMLabCodes/polymersimulator/docs/errors.rst

 Here some common errors that you may encounter are reported.
 Bear in mind that this seciton of the documentation will be updated over time and some errors may not be logged yet and some may not have answers.

 Periodic box size less than twice the nonbonded cutoff
 ------------------------------------------------------

-This error will throw an exception that will look like something below.
+This error relates the running of simulations using the **sw_openmm** module and this error will throw an exception that will look similar to the error shown below.
+It usually occurs during an NPT simulation.

 .. code-block:: bash